Hiram Johnson: Early years

 In addition to practicing law, Johnson was active in politics as a Republican, including supporting his father's campaigns.
 In 1899, Johnson backed the mayoral campaign of George H. Clark.
 Clark won, and when he took office in 1900, he named Johnson as city attorney.

-In 1902, Johnson moved to San Francisco, where he quickly developed a reputation as a fearless litigator, primarily as a criminal defense lawyer, while becoming became active in reform politics.
-He attracted statewide attention in 1908 when he assisted District Attorney Francis J. Heney in the prosecution of Abe Ruef and Mayor Eugene Schmitz for graft.
+In 1902, Johnson moved to San Francisco, where he quickly developed a reputation as a fearless litigator, primarily as a criminal defense lawyer, while becoming active in reform politics.
+He attracted statewide attention in 1908 when he assisted District Attorney William H. Langdon and Assistant DA Francis J. Heney in the prosecution of Abe Ruef and Mayor Eugene Schmitz for graft.
 After Heney was shot in the courtroom during an attempted assassination, Johnson took the lead for the prosecution and won the case.